wlee88/cheesus/README.md

 - Frontend available at http://localhost:4200

 ## 📁 Project Structure
 ## 📦 Packages
 - [@cheesus/api](packages/api/README.md) - The API for the Cheesus project.
 It is built using the NestJS framework.
 Simply reads the types from contracts and services appropriately.
 - [@cheesus/frontend](packages/frontend/README.md) - The frontend for the Cheesus project.
 It is built using Angular.
 - `@cheesus/contracts` - The contracts for the Cheesus project.
 It is built using TypeScript and Zod for validation.
 Contains all the shared DTOs and validation for the API and Frontend.

 ## 🤝 Cross Repo communication
-- `@cheesus/contracts` - contains all the shared DTOs and validation for the API and Frontend
+- `@cheesus/contracts` - contains all shared contracts and validations for the API and Frontend (defined using [Zod](https://zod.dev/)).
-- ts-rest/core is used as the client library in the frontend and gives us a type safe client between API and client.
+- [ts-rest](https://ts-rest.com/) reads the contracts and generates a type safe client for the API and Frontend.
+  - This allows us to make changes to the API and have immediate feedback in the frontend.
-  - It allows us to make direct changes to the api - and gain immediate typesafety/feedback in the frontend.
+  - It also allows us to make changes to the contracts and have immediate feedback in the API and Frontend.
+  - note: contract changes require a `yarn build:contracts` currently when there are any changes.
+This is to be fixed so it doesn't require this.

 ## ⛙ CI/CD
 - Github actions is used for CI (not yet CD)
-- We have a workflow that runs on every push for the following steps for api, frontend and contracts
+- We have a workflow that runs on every push for the following steps for api and frontend.
   - build
-  - typecheck
   - test

 ## Port Reservations
 ### Production
-- DB: 5432
+- DB: `5432`
-- API: 3000
+- API: `3000`
-- Frontend: 4200
+- Frontend: `4200`
 ### Test
-- DB: 5433
+- DB: `5433`

 ## 📋 Still Todo before we can consider production ready
-- Authentication
+- Authentication/admin area
-- Set up TypeORM migrations for team friendliness/safety
 - Metrics capture (Cloudwatch logs could do for now if we deploy via AWS)
 - Actual deployment and code (terraform/pulumi/CloudFormation) - we have a healthcheck we can use to check.
 - CDN setup/Load Balancing/Route53 domain setup

-# Troubleshooting
+# 😮 Troubleshooting

 ## It's not detecting @cheesus/contract import changes
-- Ensure the repo is built with `yarn build:contracts`
+- Ensure the changes are built with `yarn build:contracts`. (sorry again this is a temporary solution)

 ## No Database available when running api locally.
 - Ensure the DB is running and the connection string is correct in the `.env` file

+##

 ## 👋 Questions?
 - Leave me a Github issue and i'll answer when i can.